Mixing Makes Markovian Contexts Cheap for Linear Bandits: Introduction

 \section{Introduction}

-Contextual linear bandits form a central paradigm in online learning due to their ability to elegantly formalize a broad range of sequential decision-making problems, where context (side information) serves a crucial role in guiding decisions.
+Contextual linear bandits are a central framework in online learning, capturing a wide range of sequential decision-making problems where side information guides action selection.
 Their modeling versatility has enabled extensive real-world adoption, driving advances in applications such as autonomous systems, personalized online recommendations, online controlled experiments, and diagnostic tools in healthcare \citep{chacun2024dronebandit,wakayama2023observation, medical,ang2023evaluating,bojinov2022online}.
-Motivated by practical applications, in this paper we develop algorithms and regret bounds for what we term Context-Markovian Linear Bandits, a setting in which temporal dependence in the context process introduces fundamental challenges that do not arise in the i.i.d setting.
+In many applications, however, the available actions (contexts) evolve over time in a structured manner, rather than being drawn independently across rounds.
+While recent work has shown that in the i.i.d. setting, ``contexts are cheap''-contextual linear bandits can be reduced to standard linear bandits leading to sharper analyses and improved guarantees—this reduction fundamentally relies on independence and breaks down in the presence of temporal dependence.

-Context-Markovian linear bandits extend the classical framework by allowing contexts to evolve according to a Markov chain.
-In the traditional setting, each round assumes that the learner observes a context drawn independently from some distribution, representing side information such as environmental conditions, user preferences, or patient characteristics.
-In many practical scenarios, however, the context distribution is better modeled as dynamic: the current location and sensor readings of an autonomous robot may depend on its previous states, user behavior in recommendation and online controlled experimentation systems may exhibit temporally correlated interests and population drift, and the progression of a cancer cell may evolve over time.
-The classical i.i.d. assumption fails to capture such temporal dependencies, which can significantly influence the decision-making process.
+In this work, we show that the “contexts are cheap” perspective extends beyond the i.i.d. setting to Markovian context processes.
+Such temporal dependence arises naturally in applications where the available actions evolve according to underlying dynamics: the current location and sensor readings of an autonomous robot may depend on its previous states, user behavior in recommendation and online controlled experimentation systems may exhibit temporally correlated interests and population drift, and the progression of a cancer cell may evolve over time.
+The key challenge is that correlations across rounds introduce bias that invalidates the standard reduction-based analysis.
+To address this, we develop a reduction that combines a stationary surrogate action set with a delayed-feedback mechanism, allowing the context process to mix and thereby controlling the induced bias.
+Our results show that contexts remain ‘cheap’ even under temporal dependence, provided the process mixes sufficiently fast.